See recommended books by BRBA members and others! BRBA's own guide, Pushed and Consented, is available on the Resources

 - Cruzan v.
 Director, Missouri Department of Health, 497 U.S. 261 (1990)

-Pregnant and birthing people are frequently denied a range of fundamental rights normally associated with constitutional personhood, including the right to life, physical liberty, bodily integrity, due process of law, equal protection, and religious liberty - based solely on their pregnancy status.
-This denial of fundamental rights extends to midwives and other health professionals who care for pregnant and birthing families.
+Pregnant and birthing people are frequently denied a range of human rights including the right to life, physical liberty, bodily integrity, autonomy, privacy, due process of law, equal protection, religious liberty, and informed consent - based solely on their pregnancy status.
+This denial of human rights extends to midwives and other health professionals who care for pregnant and birthing families.

-There is a grave need for knowledgeable lawyers, coordinated strategy, and resources.
-There has been no organization with the capacity to address all these cases.
-BRBA aims to fill that void by increasing the capacity of lawyers across the country to identify these issues and take on these cases.
+There is a grave need for knowledgeable lawyers, coordinated strategy, and resources to address these issues.
+BRBA aims to fill that void by increasing the capacity of lawyers all over the world to identify these issues and take on these cases.